Hello and welcome!

 Are you attending with minors?

-Parents of children will need to sign a waiver at event gates for their children.If you have a current SCA membership with a waiver signiture on file they will send you a blue membership card.
+Parents of children will need to sign a waiver at event gates for their children.If your child(ren) have a current SCA membership with a waiver signature on file they will send you a blue membership card.
 This can be shown instead of signing a waiver at each event.

-If you are bringing a child to an event for whom you are not the parent/legal guardian you will need to bring three items.
+If you are bringing a child to an event for whom you are not the parent/legal guardian you will need to bring two items.

 - A complete signed minor waiver, or signed blue card